MS Monarch: History

 About a third of the ship burned during its completion afloat in 1990, due to an accident involving some welding equipment.
-At the time, the costs to make repairs was so uneconomical that it was not clear that the ship could be repaired.
+At the time, the cost to make repairs was so significant that it was not clear if the ship could be repaired.

 After consideration, the ship was placed in dry dock and the damaged bow section was removed.
-This section was then built and the metal recycled to construct the next ship of the class Majesty of the Seas.
+This section was then rebuilt and the metal recycled to construct the next ship of the class, Majesty of the Seas.

 Monarch had an outdoor basketball court, two shuffleboard courts, and a rock climbing wall.
 There were also two full-sized salt water pools.
 She was refurbished in May 2003 to add the rock-climbing wall.
 The fitness center, spa and children's area were also enlarged.
 Prior to being retired from the Royal Caribbean International fleet, Monarch of the Seas (as she was then called) sailed to the Bahamas out of Port Canaveral, Florida.